 Student loan refinance savings calculator

-See how much interest a refinance would actually save you — current rate and term vs. a new offer.
+See how much interest a refinance would actually save you, current rate and term vs. a new offer.
 Then check it against forgiveness before you give up federal benefits.

-If you're pursuing PSLF or income-driven forgiveness, refinancing federal loans forfeits that forgiveness — which is often worth far more than the interest saved here.
+If you're pursuing PSLF or income-driven forgiveness, refinancing federal loans forfeits that forgiveness, which is often worth far more than the interest saved here.
 This tool compares interest only; run the full engine to compare against forgiveness.

 This is an estimate.
 Get your real, ranked plan.

-Our full engine compares PSLF, RAP, capped IBR and refinancing on your exact numbers — free, no signup to see your answer.
+Our full engine compares PSLF, RAP, capped IBR and refinancing on your exact numbers, free, no signup to see your answer.

-Run my full numbers →
+Run my full numbers →Questions about this calculator

 Should physicians refinance their student loans?

 Only after ruling out PSLF and income-driven forgiveness.
 Refinancing federal loans permanently forfeits those programs.
-If you're not pursuing forgiveness and can get a lower rate, refinancing usually lowers lifetime cost — this calculator estimates by how much.
+If you're not pursuing forgiveness and can get a lower rate, refinancing usually lowers lifetime cost, this calculator estimates by how much.

 Does refinancing federal loans lose PSLF?